Federation of Goodnestone and Nonington CE Primary

 1 The kinds of special educational need for which provision is made at the school

-At The Federation of Goodnestone & Nonington CE Primary Schools we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs or Education, Health and Care Plan.
-This includes dyslexia, dyspraxia, speech and language difficulties, communication and language needs, autistic spectrum disorder and behaviour difficulties.
+At Goodnestone and Nonington we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech, language and communication needs, Autism, Attention Deficit Hyperactivity Disorder, sensory processing and regulating difficulties, Foetal Alcohol Syndrome Disorder, Selective Mutism, Attachment and Trauma difficulties, Pathological Demand Avoidance, Obsessive Compulsive Disorder, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.

-The admission arrangements for pupils without a statement of special educational needs or Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.
+The admission arrangements for pupils without a statement of special educational needs / Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.

 2 Information about the policy for identification and assessment of pupils with SEN

-At our federation we monitor the progress of all pupils six times a year to review their academic progress.
-We also use a range of assessments with all the pupils at various points, including phonics screening, speech link, language link, spelling age, reading age.
+At Goodnestone and Nonington we monitor the progress of all pupils six times a year to review their academic progress and report this assessment three times a year.
+We also use a range of assessments with all the pupils at various points through observations, Y1 phonics screening, speech link, language link, reading age.

 Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support to enable the pupil to catch up.
-Examples of extra support are interventions such as precision teaching, systematic phonics, pre-teach, small group work, visual supports, task management boards.
+Examples of extra support are precision teaching, systematic phonics, pre-teach, small group work, visual supports including timetables, task management boards, booster groups, TEACCH approach, Whole Brain Teaching, Language through Colour.

 If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
 If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with special educational needs.
 When any change in identification of SEN is changed parents will be notified.